material-components/material-components-web/packages/mdc-list/README.md

 ### List Dividers

-MDC List contains an `mdc-list-divider` classes which can be used as full-width or inset subdivisions either within lists themselves, or event standalone between related groups of content.
+MDC List contains an `mdc-list-divider` class which can be used as full-width or inset subdivisions either within lists themselves, or standalone between related groups of content.

 To use within lists, simply add the `mdc-list-divider` class to a list item.